Updated: Aug 25

 Do you want to increase your gaming PC’s performance, but do not have the budget to invest in new hardware?

+With PCs, there is a solution - Overclocking.
 Via overclocking, you may be able to squeeze additional performance out of your existing hardware.
-Its like getting a free upgrade, although it does come with some risks.
+It's like getting a free upgrade, although it does come with some risks.

 What is Overclocking as Fast As Possible

-Digital distribution, provided by platforms such as Steam, GoG.com and Origin, and facilitated by high speed internet connections and large capacity Hard Disc Drives, has been the norm for PC gaming for some time.
+Digital distribution, provided by platforms such as Steam, GoG.com, Epic Game Store and Origin, and facilitated by high-speed internet connections and large capacity Hard Disc Drives, has been the norm for PC gaming for some time.
 As such, physical copies of PC games have been a rarity for over a decade.
 Ever wondered why your local video game store does not stock many PC games, but hundreds for those on consoles?
+This is why.

 Digital Distribution makes purchasing games far easier, since you do not even have to leave the house to do so.
 In fact, you probably will not even have to get up from the PC you are using at the time.

-Digital distribution allows access to literally thousands of games, especially if you include the Indi titles.
+Digital distribution allows access to literally thousands of games, especially if you include the Indie titles.
 Granted, consoles are starting to catch up with this, but with only 500GB to 1TB of HDD space, they will fill up quickly.
-At the time of writing, you will not find a console with an integral 4TB HDD or any type of SSD, although external plug in options may be available.
+At the time of writing, you will not find a console with an integral 4TB HDD or any type of SSD, although external plug-in options may be available.

 NB - 1TB HDD capacity is considered quite small by modern PC standards, with 4TBs being the current recommendation.